pvasek/kudu-wiki/Continuous-deployment.md

 Note that you can also obtain this URL from the Azure Portal under the Configure tab, in the Deployment Trigger Url field.

-One you have the URL, you can set it as a GitHub/CodePlex/Bitbucket hook, either via OAuth, or manually from those sites.
+Once you have the URL, you can set it as a GitHub/CodePlex/Bitbucket hook, either via OAuth, or manually from those sites.

 The hook expects a POST request, and supports the payload from those various sites (which are all different).